superboySB/mindspore-cleanrl/README.md

 ## :computer: Example

-We can compare the performance of the same file in different ML packages, by just changing directories: mindspore/torch/jax.
+We can compare the performance of the same file in different ML packages, by just changing directories: mindspore -> torch/jax.

 ```shell
 # classic control